-^{10:1}THIS is the account of the families of Shem, Ham, and Japheth, the three sons of Noah.
+^{10:1}This is the account of the families of Shem, Ham, and Japheth, the three sons of Noah.
 Many children were born to them after the great flood.

 - 2The descendants of Japheth were Gomer, Magog, Madai, Javan, Tubal, Meshech, and Tiras. - 3The descendants of Gomer were Ashkenaz, Riphath, and Togarmah. - 4The descendants of Javan were Elishah, Tarshish, Kittim, and Rodanim.
-5Their descendants became the seafaring peoples that spread out to various lands, each identified by its own language, clan, and national identity. - 6The descendants of Ham were Cush, Mizraim, Put, and Canaan. - 7The descendants of Cush were Seba.
-Havilah, Sabtah, Raamah, and Sabteca.
+5Their descendants became the seafaring peoples that spread out to various lands, each identified by its own language, clan, and national identity.

+6The descendants of Ham were Cush, Mizraim, Put, and Canaan.

+7The descendants of Cush were Seba, Havilah, Sabtah, Raamah, and Sabteca.
 The descendants of Raamah were Sheba and Dedan.

 8Cush was also the ancestor of Nimrod, who was the first heroic warrior on earth.
-9Since he was the greatest hunter in the world, his name became proverbial.
+9 Since he was the greatest hunter in the world. his name became proverbial.
 People would say, "This man is like Nimrod, the greatest hunter in the world."
 10He built his kingdom in the land of Babylonia, with the cities of Babylon, Erech, Akkad, and Calneh.
-11From there he expanded his territory to Assyria, building the cities of Nineveh, Rehoboth-ir, - 13Mizraim was the ancestor of the Ludites, Anamites, Lehabites, Naphtuhites, 14Pathrusites, Casluhites, and the Caphtorites, from whom the Philistines came.
+11From there he expanded his territory to Assyria, building the cities of Nineveh, Rehoboth-ir, Calah, 12 and Resen (the great city located between Nineveh and Calah).

+- 13Mizraim was the ancestor of the Ludites, Anamites, Lehabites, Naphtuhites, 14Pathrusites, Casluhites, and the Caphtorites, from whom the Philistines came. - 15Canaan's oldest son was Sidon, the ancestor of the Sidonians.